NBCUTechnology/pubstack/README.md

  : This means your Database is empty.
 Pubstack only creates the database for you it does not populate it.

 - ```Unable to connect to :127.0.0.1:INCORRECT_DATABASE_NAME```
- : Please make sure you do not have a ```settings.local.php``` in your site folder.
+ : Please make sure your ```settings.local.php``` in your site folder includes the credentials found on [http://pubstack.dev/](http://pubstack.dev/).
 If you do please remove your database credentials in that file.
 Pubstack sets up its own database credentials and loads those.

 ### VPN